-We’ve established a new political party, Justice for men & boys (and the women who love them).
-It has its own website http://j4mb.org.uk.
+The Electoral Commission has just registered our political party, Justice for men & boys (and the women who love them).
 More on this later in this post.

 The Conservative-led coalition no longer challenges our assertion that the impact of GDITB on UK plc will inevitably be a negative one.
 And yet it continues to actively pursue GDITB.
 DBIS continues to refuse to have a minister meet with us.
 What might explain this extraordinary state of affairs?
 We believe there are a number of strands in the answer:

 1. David Cameron has an exaggerated fear of the ‘women’s vote’.
 He showed his feminist-friendly credentials soon after coming to power in 2010 by appointing the Labour peer Lord Davies of Abersoch to report not on whether to give effect to GDITB, but on how to do so.
 Indeed he showed those credentials in the autumn of 2009, when he announced he was setting up some all-women prospective parliamentary candidate (‘PPC’) shortlists.
 I’d once worked for the party at their London HQ (2006-8) but resigned my party membership in the autumn of 2009 when David Cameron announced his willingness to introduce all-women PPC shortlists for the forthcoming general election.
 I was later informed, by a senior officer in the party, that I was far from alone in having done so.

 2. The leading minister at DBIS, the Lib Dem MP Vince Cable, holds extreme left-wing views, and is on record as saying that if he were Prime Minister, 50% of his cabinet would be women.
 He has publicly used – in his speeches and writings – utterly discredited research ‘evidence’ in support of GDITB.